tom192180/SPILL_Clustering_LLM/README.md

     bank77: Huggingface (This one is in the script and will be automatically download if you choose experiement on the dataset)

-4. **Add huggingface token ID:** for using some models like LLama or Gemma, replace ''huggingfaceID' with yours in the code.
+4. **Add huggingface token ID:** for using some models like LLama or Gemma, replace ''hf_ID' with yours in the code.

 Then you are good to go!